Africa sees 'extremely rapid evolution' of pandemic, UN says

 JOHANNESBURG — More African countries closed their borders Thursday as the coronavirus’ local spread threatened to turn the continent of 1.3 billion people into an alarming new front for the pandemic.

+Africa is seeing an “extremely rapid evolution” of the spread, the World Health Organization’s regional chief, Dr. Matshidiso Moeti, told reporters.

-"About 10 days ago we had about five countries" with the virus, said WHO's Africa chief Dr. Matshidiso Moeti.
-Now 34 of Africa's 54 countries have cases, with the total close to 650.
-It's an "extremely rapid evolution," she said.
-In fact, the first sub-Saharan Africa case was announced Feb.
-28.
+Thirty-five of Africa’s 54 countries have cases, with the total close to 650.
+The first case in sub-Saharan Africa was announced Feb.
+28, less than three weeks ago.

-She said she did not believe that large numbers of infected people are going undetected in Africa.
-However, she did acknowledge a challenge in the shortage of testing kits.
+Moeti said she did not believe that large numbers of infected people are going undetected but acknowledged a shortage of testing kits.
 Forty-three countries have testing capability, up from two when the outbreak began.
+By Monday, countries will have 60,000 testing kits.

 On Thursday, Senegal closed its airspace.
 Angola and Cameroon shut air, land and sea borders.
 Rwanda blocked all commercial flights for a month.
 The island nation of Mauritius closed its border after announcing its first case.